URL path: Index page // Antimony (Sb)

 In short-term studies, animals that inhaled very high doses of antimony died.
 Experimental animals that inhaled high doses of antimony caused damage to the lungs, heart, liver, and kidneys.
 In long-term studies, animals that inhaled very low doses of antimony had eye irritation, hair loss, lung damage, heart problems, and fertility problems have also been observed.

 Ingestion of large doses of antimony can cause vomiting.
 No other effects that may be caused by swallowing are known.
 In long-term studies in experimental animals, liver damage and changes in blood cells have been reported.
-On contact with skin, antimony can cause skin irritation.
+On contact with the skin, antimony can cause skin irritation.

 Because certain antimony compounds are used as catalysts in the production of plastics for water, soft drinks, and juice (PET) packaging, they may also be sources of exposure to antimony.